karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 state: Player_State

-// &v means that you can modify the variant from within each switch-case, remove the & to make the variant immutable switch &v in state {
+// &v means that you can modify the variant
+// from within each switch-case, remove
+// the & to make the variant immutable. switch &v in state {
 	case Player_State_Default:
 		if jump_key_pressed {